Hit enter after type your search item

 Using the split method of String class to reverse a string

-By the way, the String class split method is used to break the specified string by the given regex and returns an array of broken string.
+By the way, the String class split method is used to break the specified string by the given regex and returns an array of broken strings.

 See this example where the given string is reversed by using the split method: